Ask Slashdot: Can Linux Run a GPU-Computing Application Written For Windows?

 Just like I wouldn't go the other way and do a Linux computation program on Windows.
 Thing is if you are talking about something that needs the GPU for acceleration, you are talking about something doing some heavy hitting math.
 The reason you bother with a GPU is because whatever you are doing is too slow just running on a CPU.
 Otherwise why bother?
 It is more work and restricts systems that can run it.

 Well any emulation/virtualization/whatever will slow things down.
-How much varies, but even in the best c
+How much varies, but even in the best case scenario, there's a performance penalty.
+Why pay that?
+Just run it in the OS it wants to run in on the iron.
+That'll get you the best performance.

+Not only that but generally speaking technical and engineering software is not the best written, most stable stuff in the world.
+You are likely to find it quirky even when you run it in the environment it wants.
+Introducing more variables is just going to make problems more likely and your life more difficult.

-If GPU-bound, CPU virtualization doesn't matter (Score:2)
+If GPU-bound, CPU virtualization doesn't matter (Score:2, Troll)

 > Just run it in the OS it wants to run in on the iron.